kast-lang/kast/website/content/_index.md

 Kast is an interpreter with compiler implemented as a library.

+The interpreter still has the "compilation" process, which is "compiling" the code into IR.
+During that "compilation" interpreting might still be triggered if something needs to be known at "comptime".

 By having first-class IR (intermetiate representation as value) you can write a function that coverts it into the desired target: